sendgrid/docs/source/API_Reference/Web_API/mail.md

 Send email.

+{% warning %}
+This is not a sandbox.
+These are real messages that consume credits on your account.
+{% endwarning %}

 {% parameters mail %}
  {% parameter 'to' 'Yes' 'Must be a valid email address' 'This can also be passed in as an array, to send to multiple locations.
 Example: to[]=a@mail.com[]=b@mail.com.
 Note that recipients passed in this parameter will be visible as part of the message.
 If you wish to hide the recipients, use the TO parameter in the [x-smtpapi]({{root_url}}/API_Reference/SMTP_API/index.html) header.' %}